iamzwzhong/minesweeper/README.md

 # Minesweeper-Clone

-Minesweeper clone built with React front-end
+Minesweeper clone built with PERN stack

 ## How To Play